truong92cdv/lfsr/README.md

 # 8. FUTURE DEV

 - Adjust **config.json** file to optimize the design
-- Use the user-defined cell to optimize
+- Use the custom standard cells to optimize
 - Run step by step (run_synthesis -> run_floorplan -> ... ) to clearly understand the Openlane flow
 - Use OpenLane2 version (the newer ver of OpenLane)
 - Use Caravel Platform